JasonLocklin/Dissertation/Prisms/Discussion.md

 findings that prisms effect the bias present when neglect patients perform the line bisection [tk], a task that involves a motoric reporting of centre and is associated with dorsal brain activation [tk].
-While the perception of the line it's self, it could be argued, may also involve some ventral stream perceptual processing, past research involving a related perceptual task, the landmark task, suggests that the neglect-induced bias observed in
+While the perception of the line it is self, it could be argued, may also involve some ventral stream perceptual processing, past research involving a related perceptual task, the landmark task, suggests that the neglect-induced bias observed in